 Cross-site request forgery is an attack in which an attacker coerces a user to perform an action the user did not intend to, on a server the attacker has no control over.

-Here is quick demo on how to discover injection and tools to fix vulnerability.
+Here is a quick demo on how to discover injection and tools to fix the vulnerability.

 You can earn money with this attack, something around $12,000 that can be paid by big fish websites like Facebook.com or others.
-Check out video for more detailed explaination how it is working: Cracking Websites with Cross Site Scripting - Computerphile
+Check out the video for more detailed explanation how it is working: Cracking Websites with Cross Site Scripting - Computerphile

 In order to avoid this vulnerability, sites should require anti-forgery tokens in every POST request.
 At the same time, any action that affects a user should be sent as a POST request.
 To check for CSRF, look for requests to the server that can be repeated or cause the same action or do not contain information that is unobtainable by an attacker.

 Cross-Site Request Forgery (CSRF) is a type of attack that occurs when a malicious Web site, email, blog, instant message, or program causes a user’s Web browser to perform an unwanted action on a trusted site for which the user is currently authenticated.
 The impact of a successful cross-site request forgery attack is limited to the capabilities exposed by the vulnerable application.
 For example, this attack could result in a transfer of funds, changing a password, or purchasing an item in the user's context.
 In effect, CSRF attacks are used by an attacker to make a target system perform a function (Funds Transfer, form submission etc.) via the target's browser without knowledge of the target user, at least until the unauthorized function has been committed.